-\begin{cor} Let $(X,f)$ be a Bratteli--Vershikizable zero-dimensional system.
-Then, there exists a decisive Bratteli--Vershik model $(V,E,\ge,\psi)$ of $(X,f)$ with closing property. \end{cor} \begin{proof} Let $(X,f)$ be a Bratteli--Vershikizable zero-dimensional system.
-By \cref{lem:minimal-set-is-in-Ccal,cor:basic-sets-exist}, there always exists a minimal basic set $B \subseteq X$.
-Owing to \cite[Theorem 3.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, if there exists a unique isolated periodic orbit, then we exclude it from $(X,f)$.
-Thus, we assume that the aperiodic orbits are dense in $(X,f)$.
-Then, by \cref{prop:minimal-quasi-section-has-empty-interior-in-most-cases}, we obtain that $\textrm{int}B \iskuu$.
-By \cref{thm:Bratteli-Vershikizability-new}, we obtain a continuously decisive Bratteli--Vershik model $(V,E,\ge,\psi)$ for $(X,f)$ with $E_{0,\infty,\min} = B$ by topological conjugacy.
-Because $B$ is a basic set, by \cref{thm:closing-basic}, we can conclude that $(V,E,\ge)$ has closing property.
-Recovering isolated periodic orbit if necessary, we obtain a decisive ordered Bratteli diagram with closing property. \end{proof}
+Firstly, we confirm that the Bratteli--Vershikizable systems are realized by the Bratteli--Vershik models with the stronger conditions that are described above in this paper.

-Because a basic set is a quasi-section, we consider continuously decisive triples of zero-dimensional systems with continuously decisive basic sets.
+\begin{thm} Let $(X,f)$ be a Bratteli--Vershikizable zero-dimensional system.
+Then, there exists a quasi-simple decisive Bratteli--Vershik model $(V,E,\ge,\psi)$ of $(X,f)$ with the closing property. \end{thm} \begin{proof} Let $(X,f)$ be a Bratteli--Vershikizable zero-dimensional system.
+Owing to \cref{thm:Bratteli-Vershikizability-new} or directly from \cite[Theorem 3.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, either the set of aperiodic points is dense, or its closure misses one periodic orbit.
+If there exists a unique isolated periodic orbit, then we exclude it from $(X,f)$; getting densely aperiodic $(X,f)$.
+Therefore, by \cref{thm:qs-main}, there always exists a quasi-simple continuously decisive basic $B \subseteq X$.
+Then, by \cref{cor:bijective-continuously-decisive-closing,cor:bijective-continuously-decisive-quasi-simple}, we obtain a quasi-simple continuously decisive Bratteli--Vershik model $(V,E,\ge,\psi)$ with closing property for $(X,f)$ with $E_{0,\infty,\min} = B$ by topological conjugacy.
+By recovering the isolated periodic orbit if necessary, we obtain a quasi-simple decisive ordered Bratteli diagram with closing property. \end{proof}